flightstats/hub/README.md

 The output format is the same regardless of time resolution

+## notifications

+The Hub supports multiple ways of receiving notifications for new items in a channel.

+A [websocket](#websocket) returns the id of each new item.
+A websocket is connected to a single server, and loses state on disconnect.

+[events](#events) use http to return the id and payload of new items.
+Events are connected to a single server, and *will* support reconecting on disconnect.

+[group callback](#group-callback) returns single or batch ids to an application's http endpoint.
+Provides more flexibility than events or websockets.

-## subscribe to events
+## websocket

-Clients may "subscribe" to single channel events by listening on a channel's websocket.
+Clients may "subscribe" to single channel's items by listening on a websocket.
 In the channel metadata there is a `ws` link, and a websocket aware client may connect to this URL.

 Clients should be aware that websockets are a "best effort" service, and are not stateful.
 If the ws connection is lost,